-Yohei Sasakawa Becomes WHO Leprosy Elimination Ambassador
+Yohei Sasakawa Named WHO Leprosy Elimination Ambassador

 Yohei Sasakawa, President of The Nippon Foundation, is appointed the World Health Organization Goodwill Ambassador for Leprosy Elimination in May.
 He will also be appointed the Japanese Government Goodwill Ambassador for the Human Rights of People Affected by Leprosy in 2007.
 The two positions take him around the globe to participate in initiatives designed to eliminate leprosy and end discrimination against those affected by this curable disease.